Netflix/falcor/documentation/jsongraph.md

 }
 ~~~

 References are handled specially during [Path](http://netflix.github.io/falcor/documentation/paths.html) evaluation.
 If a Reference is encountered when there are still keys left in the [path](http://netflix.github.io/falcor/documentation/paths.html) to be evaluated, a new [Path](http://netflix.github.io/falcor/documentation/paths.html) is created.
 The new [Path](http://netflix.github.io/falcor/documentation/paths.html) is formed by concatenating the remaining keys to the end of the reference [Path](http://netflix.github.io/falcor/documentation/paths.html).
-This process is known as “path optimization”, because the optimized [Path](http://netflix.github.io/falcor/documentation/paths.html) we create is a quicker route to the requested value.
+This process is known as "path optimization", because the optimized [Path](http://netflix.github.io/falcor/documentation/paths.html) we create is a quicker route to the requested value.
 [Path](http://netflix.github.io/falcor/documentation/paths.html) optimization produces the following [Path](http://netflix.github.io/falcor/documentation/paths.html):

 ~~~js
 ["todosById", 44].concat(["name"]) // ["todosById", 44, "name"]